satya-thirumani/bigg-boss-data-set/README.md

 - Broadcasted By - Channel name who has broadcasted the season (in India)
 - Number of Evictions Faced - Number of Evictions Faced by the Bigg Boss house mate
 - Average TRP - Average TV TRP of the season
-- Number of re-entries - Number of reentries into the house
+- Number of re-entries - Number of reentries into the house, in the same season (not fake evictions & secret room)
-- Number of times elected as Captain - Number of times elected as Captain
+- Number of times elected as Captain - Number of times/weeks elected as Captain
 - Winner - Winner or not (1 - winner, 0 - otherwise)